Twisted House

-Twisted House is a public artwork by American artist John McNaughton, and assisting artist Mark Magan.
+Twisted House is a public artwork by American artist John McNaughton, and assistant artist Mark Magan.
 It is installed at the Indianapolis Art Center in Indianapolis, Indiana, United States.
 Twisted House was installed as part of the center's ARTSPARK initiative.

 Description

 The sculpture is made of cedar wood and depicts a tall house, bent in such a way that it appears to rest on its foundation and roof.
 The roof of the house digs into the forest floor and five square, glass windows travel upwards on the house and a distorted door juts to the right, open for viewers to interact with—inside one can step and look out a large window looking out into the forest.
 The windows each have sills with exterior flower holders and fake wood flowers.
 The piece sits on natural stone placed in the ground and the dirt of the forest grounds.

 John McNaughton

 John McNaughton has been teaching woodworking, drawing and sculpture for over 35 years at the University of Southern Indiana.
 Receiving his Bachelor of Science and Master of Arts at Ball State University and his Master of Fine Arts at Bowling Green State University, he has been awarded two National Endowment for the Arts awards.
 His art furniture and sculptures reside in the collections of the Smithsonian Institution, the Indianapolis Museum of Art and the White House.